dlamspl/rdap/README.md

 splunk_init: 1 # If this is set to 1 it will create Centos AWS image (to be used for splunk)
 phantom_init: 1 # If this is set to 1 it will create the Phantom image from AWS marketplace
 splunk_setup: 1 # Deploy standalone splunk instance
-phantom_setup: 1 # Set to 1 if you want the phantom instance to be added to splunk server
+splunk_phantom_setup: 1 #Set to 1 if you want the phantom instance to be added to splunk server
+phantom_setup: 1 # Set to 1 to configure phantom servers with demo settings/data
 phantom_auth_token: "This will be changed automatically" #AUTO CHANGED
 phantom_default_admin_pass: "This will be changed automatically"